 We all can agree that explainer videos are the new and effective direction for marketing—or to sum it up, they’re pretty much awesome.
 They help your business generate more leads and make the perfect pitch every time they’re played.
-Basically, an explainer video is your business ambassador at large.
+An explainer video is your business ambassador at large.

-We have been making videos for past ten years now and are quite comfortable in answering this question once and for all!
+We have been making videos for the past ten years now and are quite comfortable answering this question once and for all!

 But before we offer a verdict, let’s take a closer look at the pros and cons of each.